sulu/sulu-docs/bundles/audience_targeting.rst

 * Clear the Symfony cache with the `cache:clear` command or manually deleting the cache folder
-* Rebuild the translations with the `sulu:translate:export` command
-* Install the new assets using the `assets:install --symlink`
 * Make sure that the users the feature should be enabled for have the correct permissions